project-chip/connectedhomeip/examples/air-quality-sensor-app/linux/README.md

     1. A Raspberry Pi 4 board
-    2. A USB Bluetooth Dongle, Ubuntu desktop will send Bluetooth advertisement, which will block CHIP from connecting via BLE.
+    2. A USB Bluetooth Dongle, Ubuntu desktop will send Bluetooth advertisement, which will block Matter from connecting via BLE.
 On Ubuntu server, you need to install `pi-bluetooth` via APT.
     3. Ubuntu 20.04 or newer image for ARM64 platform.

 -   Building